-Get the lowdown on when you can find sweet, tasty, nectarines at your grocery store or local farmer's market.
+Get the lowdown on when you can find sweet, tasty, smooth skin nectarines at your grocery store or local farmer's market.

 When it comes to stone fruit, people have their preferences.